 Action Taken by Designated Safeguarding Lead, to include the record of any referral made to a statutory body, detailing which statutory body, when the referral was made and to whom, any request made for further information, any request for further investigation and advice about what follow up, such as a strategy meeting, is planned.
-Where the allegation is about a member of staff or a volunteer, action taken including involvement of HR.
+Where the allegation is about a member of staff or a volunteer, action taken, including involvement of HR.

 Name of DSL

 Name of DSL

-Signature
+Name of DSL

-Date and time
+Name of DSL Signature